dpkristensen/globifest/documentation/project-format.md

 **Parent**=layer

 The "prefix" parameter contains the relative path to the files containing settings for each variant.

-If omitted, the base filename of the project's config file is used:
+If omitted, the default is:

-    <basename>_<layer>_
+    <layer>_

 Example: